-Subjects : (i) A review of the progress of the Duty Improvement Action Plan (ii) New challenges (iii) A revision of the Duty Improvement Action Plan
+Time : 3 p.m. to 5 p.m., November 6, 2013 (Wednesday) Place : JTSB Board Room Subjects : (i) A review of the progress of the Duty Improvement Action Plan (ii) Using outcome of the investigation (iii) Others

 (3) In December 2011, a meeting on duty improvement was held among the advisors and the JTSB to exchange opinions on various issues.
-A meeting was also held with the Verification Members of the JR Fukuchiyama Line accident report to hear their comments.
+In March 2012 and December 2013, a meeting was also held with the Verification Members of the JR Fukuchiyama Line accident report to hear their comments.